The Real Thing (Tony Di Bart song)

 "The Real Thing" (also known as "The Real Thing (If I Can't Have You)") is a song by British singer-songwriter Tony Di Bart, released in 1993 and re-released in March 1994 by Cleveland City Blues.
-Co-written by Di Bart, the song topped both the UK Singles Chart and the Music Week Dance Singles chart following its 1994 re-release and became a top-20 hit in Belgium, France, Ireland, and Spain the same year.
-In the US, it became a top-40 hit on the Billboard Dance Club Play chart, while peaking at number three on the Canadian RPM Dance/Urban chart.
+Co-written by Di Bart, the song both topped the UK Singles Chart following its 1994 re-release and became a top-20 hit in Belgium, France, Ireland, and Spain the same year.
+In North America, it entered the top 40 on the US Billboard Dance Club Play chart while peaking at number three on the Canadian RPM Dance chart.
+The accompanying music video was filmed in Spain.
 "The Real Thing" earned a nomination for Tune of the Year at the 1994 International Dance Awards.
 In 1996, the song was included on Di Bart's only album, Falling for You.

 Background and release

 Di Bart was working as a bathroom salesman and plumber in Buckinghamshire when he recorded and released "The Real Thing".
 It was written by Di Bart, Andy Blissett and Lucinda Drayton.

 Originally released in 1993, the song failed to appear on the UK Singles Chart.
 However, a remixed version was released on 28 March 1994 and spent a week at number one on the UK Singles Chart in May 1994.
 It debuted at number 13 for the week beginning 9 April, climbing slowly to reach number one on 7 May.
 It also earned label Cleveland City its first top-20 pop hit in the UK.
 Radio was slow to pick up on the single, and a music video was not produced for the song until it had reached number one in the UK.
 Club play built interest to a significant level.

 The remix also found success in countries outside the UK, becoming a top-10 hit in Belgium, Finland and Israel, and a top-20 hit in France, Ireland, Italy, and Spain.
 It also reached the top 30 in the Netherlands and the top 50 in Germany.
 On the Eurochart Hot 100 and European Dance Radio chart, "The Real Thing" reached numbers eight and two, respectively.
 In North America, the single peaked at number 35 on the US Billboard Hot Dance Club Play chart and number three on the Canadian RPM Dance/Urban chart.